 Many of the most active international surveillance organizations were created by the United States.
 The government has vast legal and perhaps extra-legal surveillance powers over companies based in the country.
 One of those is the ability to force a company to spy on their customers, regardless of their own privacy policies and terms of service.
 As part of these powers, they can even force the company to do this surveillance in secret, pretending to honor their policies while passing data to the NSA or other government agencies.

-The legal situation in the United States is one of the major reasons that leading VPN services like ExpressVPN and NordVPN are not based in the US or UK.
+The legal situation in the United States is one of the major reasons that leading VPN services like ExpressVPN and NordVPN are not based in the US or the UK.

 Some people dismiss the risks of a “Five Eyes” VPN.
 But there have been numerous cases where privacy-focused companies have been forced to collect logs on their users:

 - IPVanish was forced to log users for the FBI.

 - Riseup (an email and VPN service) was forced to log user data for the FBI.